dbeisser/Natrix2/README.md

 # Use dev-branch

-To use the latest features and updates, it is recommended to use the software's dev-branch.
-The dev-branch contains the most recent developments and patches that are not yet available in the stable main-branch.
-Users who want to stay up to date and experiment with the newest features should regularly use the dev-branch.
+To use the latest functions and updates, it is recommended to use the dev-branch of Natrix2.
+The dev-branch contains the latest developments and patches that are not yet available in the main-branch.
+Users who want to stay up to date and experiment with the latest features should use the dev-branch regularly.

 # References